MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 <!--

-NOTE FOR CONTENT WRITERS: MASKING IS NOT RELEASE UNTIL ATLEAST GA+1 RELEASE.
+Note   FOR CONTENT WRITERS: MASKING IS NOT RELEASE UNTIL ATLEAST GA+1 RELEASE.

 ## Mask user details for admin